AragonDAC/APMHackathon/README.md

 ### 2. Create an issue

 Once you know what you wanna work on - and with who you wanna work on - open a new issue in this repository.
-We have created a couple of issue templates so it should be pretty straightforward: just let us know the topic you relate to and draft a quick summary of the idea you wanna work on.
-Use this issue to coordinate with other participants, request for help / teammates, etc. Also feel free to check out the other issues to see if there are participants who wanna to work on the same things.
+We have created a couple of issue templates so it should be pretty straightforward: just choose the `Topic 0 - UI` or `Topic 1 - NPM` template (depending on what you wanna work on) and draft a quick summary of the idea you wanna work on.
+Use this issue to coordinate with other participants, request for help / teammates, etc. We also added a convenient `request for hackers` label.
+Feel free to use if you're looking for teammates and check the other issues to see if there are other teams there looking for people to work with.

 ### 3. Buidl!

 That's when it comes to stop sleeping and start buidling.
 Use the issue you created in step 2 to let others know where your project lives.
-An remember that whatever you are working on your project should include an **Open Source License** of [some form](https://opensource.org/licenses), and should be accessible to everyone after the submission deadline.
+And remember that whatever you are working on, your project should include an **Open Source License** of [some form](https://opensource.org/licenses), and be accessible to everyone after the submission deadline.

 ### 4. Gather at Aracon

 We will have a entire room dedicated to this hackathon on the first day of [Aracon](https://aracon.one): January, 30th 2019.
 That's why we require that _at least one person per team actually attend Aracon to 'represent' its team there_.
-Come here and gather we your team, use that last f2f day to polish your project and make it ready for submission.
+Come here and gather with your team: use that f2f day to polish your project and make it ready for submission.

 ### 5. Fork and PR

-Once you're ready, fork this repository, add a markdown file following [this template](https://github.com/AragonDAC/APMHackathon/blob/master/submissions/exampleProject) inside the `submissions` folder, and open a PR.
-These PRs must be opened before **January 30, 00:00 CET** to leave our jury enough time to review everyone's code.

-*Opening a Pull Request establishes your project as an "official" submission*
+Once you're ready, fork this repository, add a markdown file following [this template](https://github.com/AragonDAC/APMHackathon/blob/master/submissions/exampleProject.md) inside the `submissions` folder, and open a PR.
+These PRs must be opened before **January 30, 00:00 CET** to leave our jury enough time to review everyone's code. *Opening a Pull Request establishes your project as an "official" submission.*

 ### 5. Enjoy the rest of Aracon